B13rg/B13rg.github.io/_drafts/Infra-as-Code.md

 ## Layers

-The OSI is the usual model for network

-As part of every layer there are monitoring, security
+The Open Systems Interconnection (OSI) model is a conceptual model created by ISO that describes how information flows through different layers in a network system.
+The layers do not correspond 1-1 to tools and practices used today, but they provide a useful guide for understanding how different aspects of a networked application.

+This post describes a similar layered model for Infrastructure as Code (IaC) at scale.
+By partitioning IaC into layers, we can better understand how different aspects of are configured,  monitored, and secured.
+Each layer will have a difference balance of manual vs. "codified" actions.
+IaC created should aim to be ergonomic and scalable for the operators and maintainers.

 ### Layer -1: Billing

 Someone's getting paid somewhere.
 The billing underlies all the layers.
-Most of the time this requires a credit card, but there are growing crypto-backed options.
+Most of the time this requires a credit card, but there are growing crypto-backed operations that have greater separation from the traditional financial systems.
 This will include:

 * Cloud provider accounts
 * Domain name registry
-* AS/IP Registry
+* ASN/IP Registry
+* Self-hosted electricity and internet

 #### Monitoring / Security